christian-kramer/Overwatch-Reaper-Costume/README.md

 ![CH341A Software](https://i.imgur.com/Min93zT.png)

 And I gotta say, after changing the language from Chinese, it was pretty much plug-and-play.
+(With the exception of the diagram in the lower left being WRONG!
+The chip should be rotated 180 degrees, in that same 8-pin slot.)
 The programmer talked to the chip just fine, and I could key-in values at whatever memory addresses I wanted.

 So...
 I got the chip to talk to my computer, and store data successfully.
 But how about reading it from the microcontroller?